 The five indicators sourced from the New Zealand Health Survey (smoking, obesity, physical activity, hazardous drinking, and unmet need for primary care) all show a pattern for the Canterbury DHB region that is similar to New Zealand overall.
 The prevalence of adult smoking in the Canterbury DHB region continues to be in gradual decline, broadly consistent with the pattern for New Zealand overall.
 Adult obesity in the Canterbury DHB region has also been in gradual decline since 2016/17.
 In 2019/20 approximately one out of four Canterbury respondents were obese.
-The proportion of Canterbury DHB region respondents indicating that they are physically active has not changed over the last three to four years, and is similar to New Zealand overall: about half of the adult population reports at least 150 minutes of moderate-intensity or equivalent physical activity per week.
+The proportion of Canterbury DHB region respondents indicating that they are physically active has not changed over the last four years and is similar to New Zealand overall: about half of the adult population reports at least 150 minutes of moderate-intensity or equivalent physical activity per week.
 The proportion reporting drinking alcohol at hazardous levels in the Canterbury DHB region also appears to be similar to New Zealand overall, and has not decreased significantly in recent years.
-One out of five respondents in Canterbury and New Zealand drinks alcohol at levels that may be considered hazardous.
+One out of five respondents in Canterbury and New Zealand drinks alcohol at a level that may be considered hazardous.
 Within the Canterbury DHB region, and for New Zealand overall, between approximately one-out-of-four and three-out-of-ten respondents reported some form of unmet need for primary care has increased year-on-year since 2014/15 (23.2%) increasing ten percentage points to 33.4 percent in 2019/20, a statistically significant difference.

 The age-standardised rate of acute medical admissions is lower in the Canterbury DHB region than in New Zealand overall.
 Canterbury DHB’s rate has increased in line with the New Zealand rate over the last ten years but remains approximately 30 percent lower than the rate for New Zealand overall.
 Finally, the proportion of the overall population accessing mental health services (combined Non-Government Organisations, primary mental health, and specialist mental health services) in the Canterbury DHB region has increased substantially over the last nine years.
 The picture varies by age group, with both a larger proportion accessing services and a greater rate of increase in this proportion for those aged 20 to 64 years.

 Key equity issues within health